 Typically, the trail is completed in a northbound direction, starting at the Mexican border and finishing at Stateline Campground in Utah.
 Being that this was our first bikepacking trip, and a long and grueling one at that, I made the decision to go the opposite way.
 I'm more familiar with the terrain and trail locations in Northern Arizona, so I wanted to feel more comfortable at the start of a journey that would be brand new to all of us.
 The second factor in opting for a Southbound (SOBO) traverse, was quite possibly the hardest part of the trail - The Grand Canyon.

 The AZT crosses through the Grand Canyon, connecting the North and South Rims by the North and South Kaibab trails.
 These trails cover some 21 miles of canyon with anywhere between 4,000 and 5,000 feet of elevation gain depending on which direction you hike it.
 The biggest catch here is that bikes are NOT allowed to be ridden in the canyon.
 This leaves you with three options: 1) Take a roughly 200 mile pavement detour around the canyon, 2) Ship your bike on a bus to the other rim while you complete the hike, or 3) Break your bike down, attach it to your backpack, and hike the canyon with your steed in tow.
 Number 3 provides the most style points and is the most preferred way to knock "The Ditch" out in the endurance cycling community.
-Not wanting to shy away from a challenge or be labeled as a fraud or a sissy, hiking the Grand Canyon with a bike strapped to our backs was the method we would do.
+Not wanting to shy away from a challenge and stay true to the spirit of the trail, hiking the Grand Canyon with a bike strapped to our backs was the method we would do (also, the North Rim is closed so any shipping services aren't even available in April!).
 Doing a SOBO trip would allow us to take on this big undertaking on our second day and put the hardest part of the trail behind us early.

 Three things would need to be done in order to make an expedition like this work: Research, gear prep, and training.